-Lumi Wallet (https://lumiwallet.com/) was founded in 2017 by Lumi Technologies, based in Hong Kong.
+Lumi Wallet (https://lumiwallet.com/) was founded in 2017 by Lumi Wallet Ltd, based in Cyprus.
 A relatively new wallet, it has had the time to observe the market and its competitors and implement them in their light wallet.
 Along with its mobile and web application, Lumi Wallet is open-sourced, meaning anyone can contribute to its codes.

 After having downloaded and explored some of the features of the Lumi Wallet, it is clear that it is a very user-friendly light wallet with a good design.
 This applies both to their web and mobile application.
 This is also the overall consensus of those who have used this light wallet - that it is suitable for beginners and advanced crypto users alike.
 Lumi Wallet also offers vast support of cryptocurrencies, up to 1200 according to their official website, which is an attractive proposition to many crypto enthusiasts.
 Something else the crypto enthusiasts may enjoy is their lack of a KYC policy - they do not ask for any personal information from users when registering your wallet, simply record your 12 mnemonic phrases and you’re good to go.